strimzi/proposals/075-auto-rebalancing-cluster-scaling.md

 When the rebalancing is running, its value is inferred from the status of the corresponding "actual" `KafkaRebalance` custom resource that was created for that purpose.
 The `lastTransitionTime` field provides the timestamp of the latest auto-rebalancing state update.
 The `modes` field lists the enabled rebalancing modes, as defined through the `spec.cruiseControl.autoRebalance.mode` field, with the corresponding `brokers` list containing the brokers' IDs that are part of the scaling (up/down) actions to be useful across reconciliations.
-Their values are collected at the beginning of the reconciliation when the `KafkaCluster` instance is created.
+The brokers being added/removed are provided by the `KafkaClusterCreator` and stored within the `KafkaAssemblyOperator` for later use in the auto-rebalancing.

 ### Auto-rebalancing execution